 Recent events include writing a short article about “Animated Intergenerational Interviews,” a design problem my colleague Laurie Meeker and I assigned Mediaworks students during winter quarter of 2021, now posted on the Animation Studies 2.0 blog.
 Also in 2021 I presented “Simple Machine Synergies” as part of the Echo Park Film Center’s Film Friends Series, “Simple Machines,” on October 9, 2021.
 You can view a recording of this talk here and this page has animated gifs and descriptions of the relationship between my creative work animating zoetrope strips and some of the flipbooks that evolved from them.

-In June, I collaborated with Laurie Meeker, my co-faculty in Mediaworks 2020-21, to produce the faculty graduation speech on the theme of “Representation Matters” for the remote 2021 Evergreen Commencement Ceremony.
+In June, 2021, I collaborated with Laurie Meeker, my co-faculty in Mediaworks 2020-21, to produce the faculty graduation speech on the theme of “Representation Matters” for the remote 2021 Evergreen Commencement Ceremony.
 In winter quarter 2021, I presented “Animation in the Interdisciplinary Curriculum: Approaches to Integrating Animation and Marine Biology“ about teaching the program Visualizing Microbial Seascapes for The Animation Research Group at Arts University Bournemouth in the UK.
-Also in winter, I lectured on “Eco-Media; the Environmental Footprint of Media and the Myth of the Cloud” for Evergreen’s Climate Academy lecture series.
+Also that winter, I lectured on “Eco-Media; the Environmental Footprint of Media and the Myth of the Cloud” for Evergreen’s Climate Academy lecture series.

 I retired and gained Emerita status in June 2021 but will continue to teach occasionally.
-In fall 2021, I’m offering a 4 credit film-study course Experimental Animation: An Introduction.
+In fall 2021, I offered a 4 credit film-study course Experimental Animation: An Introduction.
 In fall 2022, I’m scheduled to teach Media Intensive: Experiments in Animation and Video.
 For more information about learning critical and experimental approaches to media history, theory and production, check out the Media Arts and Studies Path of Study.